CNimmo16/react-erd/README.md

 ## Compatibility

-`react-erd` is compatible with React v16.8+ and supports ES modules only.
+React ERD is compatible with React v16.8+ and supports ES modules only.

 ## Usage